krietsch/REPH_PATERNITY/README.md

 ### **Terms of Use**

-The data and code are supplied for scientific analysis, research, teaching or conservation purposes and shall be used only in accordance with the [GNU GPLv3](https://github.com/krietsch/REPH_PATERNITY/blob/master/LICENSE).
+The data and code are supplied for scientific analysis, research, teaching or conservation purposes and shall be used only in accordance with the [GNU GPLv3](https://github.com/krietsch/REPH_PATERNITY/blob/master/LICENSE) license.
 For any publication making substantial use of the data or code, the authors welcome the opportunity for collaboration and to comment prior to publication.
 Please reach out to me (j.krietsch@orn.mpg.de) or Bart Kempenaers (b.kempenaers@orn.mpg.de).

 <p>&nbsp;</p>